- Who administers RARE, and how is it funded?

 - Nine Graduate Credits: Each RARE AmeriCorps member will be eligible for 9 graduate credits from the University of Oregon’s Master of Community & Regional Planning, Master of Public Administration, or Master of Nonprofit Management program.
 (Other university programs may or may not accept the credits).

 - In-state Tuition: If a member is moving to Oregon, after the successful completion of their service they may be eligible for in-state tuition.

 A full-time RARE AmeriCorps member commits to completing 11 months (1,700 hours) of community service.
 Members are required to attend an orientation at the beginning of their placements, as well as regular trainings and meetings conducted by RARE AmeriCorps during their placements.

 Completed Member Applications must be submitted by April 28, 2016 for an early September placement.
 RARE AmeriCorps staff will review completed applications and identify potential members.
+UPDATE: Member Applications for an October/November start date are currently being accepted.
 Interviews (by telephone) are conducted and a pool of potential members is selected.
 Applicants will be notified of their acceptance in the RARE AmeriCorps Program, and, if accepted, will be given community position descriptions.
 Following discussions with RARE AmeriCorps staff, members will have the opportunity to interview with multiple communities.
 Communities and members then indicate their top choices to the RARE AmeriCorps staff who make every effort to match both the community’s and the member’s first or second preference.
 All placements are mutual decisions made by community supervisor, member and RARE AmeriCorps staff.
 We cannot ensure that every member who interviews will find an appropriate placement.